SEAL-team-ricks/pi-wifi-indicator-led-service/README.md

 # pi-wifi-indicator-led-service

 Another simple script.
-Run Install.sh under root and this will install a service to light an LED if google is contactable,
+Run Install.sh under root and this will install a service to flicker an LED when network activity takes place on wlan0

 merely something simple to show you have WIFI connected to headless servers.